 In these uncertain times, we should all be prepared for the unknown.
-For this, we are offering protective masks.
+For this, we are offering FDA approved KN95 masks for sale.
 There are times when you might want to have access to your own supply of masks.
 We understand that they are not required all of the time, but there will be those times when you will be better off with them than without.
 We can not rely on our local, regional, state or federal government to protect us.

 Filtering face-piece respirators (FFR), which are sometimes called disposable respirators, are subject to various regulatory standards around the world.
 These standards specify certain required physical properties and performance characteristics in order for respirators to claim compliance with the particular standard.
 During pandemic or emergency situations, health authorities often reference these standards when making respirator recommendations, stating, for example, that certain populations should use an “N95, FFP2, or equivalent” respirator.

 We are proud to offer for your consideration the following masks certified as such.
 These masks are compliant under both of the following certifications.

 - FFP2 (Europe EN 149-2001)